balderdashy/sails-docs/Getting-Started.md

 sails generate controller hello index
 ```

-We then want to edit the index actions in your hello controller.
-We will send back the string
+This will generate a file called `HelloController.js` in your app's `api/controllers` directory with one action, `index()`.

-'Hello World!'.
+Now let's edit that action to send back the string `'Hello World!'`.

 ```javascript